bonitasoft/bonita-doc/md/building-a-bonita-bpm-cluster.md

-# Building a Bonita BPM cluster
+# Build a Bonita BPM cluster

-The recommended procedure for building a cluster is to start with a single node cluster and then add other nodes to the cluster.
+The recommended procedure to build a cluster is to start with a single node cluster and then add other nodes to the cluster.
 This enables you to check at each stage that your processes run correctly.

 This page assumes you are creating a cluster of separate physical nodes, for high availability.